-You should join our OET preparation course if you want to work as a registered nurse and midwife or a doctor in the UK.
-The same is true if you seek registration as a health professional in Australia, New Zealand, Dubai and Singapore.
+You should join our OET preparation course if you want to work as a registered nurse and midwife or a doctorin the UK.
+The same is true if you seek registration as a health professional in Australia, New Zealand, Dubai, Singapore, Ukraine and Namibia.

 The UK’s Nursing and Midwifery Council as well as the General Medical Council now formally recognise OET (Grade B across all four subtests) for registration.
 As a result, nurses, midwives and doctors who want to work in the UK are now able to take OET to prove their English language proficiency.

-If you need to take an English test to work or study in healthcare in Australia, New Zealand, Dubai or Singapore, you should not attempt the OET test without any formal preparation even if you are a native English speaker.
+If you need to take an English test to work or study in healthcare in Australia, New Zealand, Dubai, Singapore, Ukraine or Namibia, you should not attempt the OET test without any formal preparation even if you are a native English speaker.
 If you are unprepared, you might easily score lower grades than those non-native speakers who have enrolled on an exam preparation course before taking the test.

 The OET tests are profession-centred examinations, utilising the language of specific health professions.
 We prepare our students for the OET for Nursing (nurses and midwives) and Medicine (doctors) both assessing the candidates’ English language knowledge in a healthcare context.
 Our courses are specifically designed to help students pass the OET, and aim to provide comprehensive and practical experience in each of the four skills necessary to successfully complete the test.

 The test consists of four sections and is run 12 times a year in 2018 and 14 times a year in 2019.
 It is graded from A (highest) to E (lowest) for each section – there is no overall grade.
 In order to register with the NMC or the GMC, you need to achieve a minimum of B in each of the four sections.

 - Listening (approx. 50 minutes)